wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/app-service-web/web-sites-hybrid-connection-get-started.md

 Now that the hybrid connection infrastructure is complete, you can create a hybrid application that uses it.

->[AZURE.NOTE] If you want to get started with Azure Websites before signing up for an Azure account, go to [Try Azure Websites](https://tryappservice.azure.com/), where you can immediately create a short-lived starter web app in Azure Websites.
+>[AZURE.NOTE] If you want to get started with Azure Websites before signing up for an Azure account, go to [Try Azure Websites](https://tryappservice.azure.com/), where you can immediately create a short-lived starter web site in Azure Websites.
 No credit cards required; no commitments.

 <a name="NextSteps"></a>
 ## Next Steps ##

-- For information on creating an ASP.NET web application that uses a hybrid connection, see [Connect to an on-premises SQL Server from an Azure web site using Hybrid Connections](/documentation/articles/web-sites-hybrid-connection-connect-on-premises-sql-server/).
+- For information on creating an ASP.NET web site that uses a hybrid connection, see [Connect to an on-premises SQL Server from an Azure web site using Hybrid Connections](/documentation/articles/web-sites-hybrid-connection-connect-on-premises-sql-server/).

 - For information on using a hybrid connection with a mobile service, see [Connect to an on-premises SQL Server from an Azure mobile service using Hybrid Connections](/documentation/articles/mobile-services-dotnet-backend-hybrid-connections-get-started).